 What we don’t: Fit a little big; expensive for a 2-layer design.

 The Storm Shift is Patagonia’s premium resort pant and a big step up from most of the 2-layer offerings here.
-First off, you get solid weatherproofing by way of a Gore-Tex membrane and a robust 150-denier shell fabric with DWR finish.
+First off, you get solid weatherproofing by way of a Gore-Tex membrane and a robust 150-denier shell fabric with a DWR finish.
 Vents on the outside of the thigh effectively dump heat (we’ve found outer-thigh vents to be better performing than those on the inner thigh), and a brushed tricot liner adds a high-end feel that slides on nicely over baselayer bottoms.
 To finish, you get high-quality stitching, zippers, and buttons throughout, along with an articulated fit that’s roomy without being overly baggy.
 For the best in resort-specific ski pants, look no further.

 See the Patagonia Storm Shift Pant